-- a) Lincoln's Challenge Scholarship Grants shall be vouchered to community colleges. - b) Students can qualify for their first Lincoln's Challenge Scholarship Grant if they meet the following criteria: - 1) Complete the Lincoln's Challenge program; - 2) Complete the GED; - 3) Enroll at one of the 48 Illinois public community colleges in a certificate or degree program the next semester following graduation (For example, the June Lincoln's Challenge graduates would have to enroll in college by the fall semester.); - 4) Carry an academic load of at least six credit hours in each fall and spring semester.
-Scholarships for the summer semester will be not awarded; and - 5) Present the "notification of award" letter signed by the President/CEO Executive Director of the Illinois Community College Board to the community college at the time of registration. - c) The scholarship amount will be awarded up to \$1,000 per student per semester. - d) The scholarship grants can be used to cover the cost of education, which includes tuition, books, fees and required educational supplies. - e) The grant will only reimburse the college at the in-district tuition rate. - f) In order to receive the reimbursement, colleges must submit vouchers during the semester the student is enrolled or payment cannot be guaranteed.
-The following information must be submitted to the ICCB for each student: - 1) Name; - 2) Social Security Number; - 3) Program of study; - 4) Course schedule (including credit hours); - 5) Costs broken out by tuition, fees, books, and required educational supplies; and - 6) ICCB initial or renewal approval letters.
-If a renewal, GPA and course completions from the previous semester are required.
+- a) Lincoln's Challenge Scholarship Grants shall be vouchered to community colleges. - b) Students can qualify for their first Lincoln's Challenge Scholarship Grant if they meet the following criteria: - 1) Graduate from the Lincoln's Challenge Academy; - 2) Earn a high school equivalency certificate; - 3) Enroll at an Illinois public community college in a certificate or degree program the next semester following graduation; - 4) Maintain and complete an academic course load of at least six credit hours in each fall and spring semester; and - 5) Present the "notification of award" letter signed by the Executive Director of the Illinois Community College Board to the community college at the time of registration. - c) The scholarship amount will be awarded up to \$1,000 per student per semester for up to four successive semesters to be used toward the completion of a degree or certificate program.
+Scholarships for the summer semester will not be awarded. - d) The scholarship grants shall be used to cover the cost of education, which includes tuition, books, fees, and required educational supplies for specific programs or classes. - e) To remain qualified for a Lincoln's Challenge Scholarship Grant after initial enrollment, each semester a student must: - 1) Submit a renewal application to ICCB requesting continuation of the scholarship for the following semester. - 2) Submit a grade transcript showing successful completion of a minimum of six credit hours in the previous semester and a minimum Grade Point Average of 2.0. - 3) Submit a grade transcript and application postmarked by July 1 for application to the fall semester and January 1 for application to the spring semester.
+Applications submitted electronically will be considered postmarked on the date sent.